 Weight is everything

 The weight of the ball you choose will have a great impact on your game and depend on what you are comfortable for you to handle.
 Men will generally have a bowling ball from 14 to 16 pounds.
 Women will use weights starting from 10 pounds and up.
 But don’t let egos dictate what ball weight you get.
 It’s better to go with a lighter ball if you maintain better control than to have a heavier ball without control or that will wear down your arm quickly.
 It’s all about control and consistency.
 I personally use a 15 pound ball and it suites me and my style better than some guys who use 16 pounders.
 The flip side to that is I have seen women use 16 lbs bowling balls and not get fatigued at all.
 It’s all about what you can handle and not what you want to project you can handle.
-Besides, no one will know the weight of the ball unless you tell them or possibly if they pick it up, it will be hard to tell.
+Besides, no one will know the weight of the ball unless you tell them.
+Even if they pick it up, it will be hard to tell.
 So go with what works for you.

 What’s your style?

 If you have a strong forearm then you probably would be well suited to a wide hooking ball.
 Wide hooks require a lot of power and a high back swing.
 But if you are more inclined to lower back swings or less forearm strength, like me, then you want a ball with not as much hooking power.
 While a wide hooking ball makes for an awesome looking strike, it is harder to control.
-And that is the most important thing to consider…control.
+And that is the most important thing to consider – control and consistency.
 If you watch professional PBA bowler Walter Ray Williams Jr., you will see that he doesn’t have a wide hook but he is extremely consistent in the pocket and has a lot of control.

-So how do you know if a bowling ball has a huge hook potential?
+So how do you know if a bowling ball has the ability to do wide hooks?
 Ball manufacturers use something called ‘differential of RG’ or just ‘differential’ to give a numeric measurement to represent the hooking potential of a bowling ball.
 The higher the number the higher the hooking potential or ‘flare’ as it is technically known.
 So for example let’s look at a plastic ball used for spare shots.
-Since plastic balls are generally the same material through and through and doesn’t have a core necessarily, it has a differential of 0.00.
+Since plastic balls are generally the same material from throughout the ball and doesn’t have a core necessarily, it has a differential of 0.00.
 But a bowling ball with a specialized core could have a differential of 0.060 and would be considered to have a high flare rating.

 Control over the ball is key

 There’s that word again – control.
 If you have no control over a specific type of ball then it isn’t the right ball for you.
 Control and precision is what is necessary to score high marks in bowling and not power exclusively.
 You still need power but it isn’t the first and foremost thing.
-You can’t rely on power to make that strike if you totally miss the pocket.
+You can’t rely on power to make that strike if you totally miss the pins altogether.

 Does it fit your budget?